jackuz/jackuz.github.io/_pages/index.md

 [Presentation](/pubs/lgiancane-msc-thesis-slides.pdf), in Italian).

 On October 25, 2007, I got my B.Sc. degree in Computer Science from [Università degli Studi di Milano](http://www.unimi.it/).
-The work I did for my M.Sc. thesis is titled "Dynamic analysis of executable code" ([Thesis](/pubs/lgiancane-bsc-thesis.pdf), in Italian |
+The work I did for my B.Sc. thesis is titled "Dynamic analysis of executable code" ([Thesis](/pubs/lgiancane-bsc-thesis.pdf), in Italian |
 [Presentation](/pubs/lgiancane-bsc-thesis-slides.pdf), in Italian).